 Julia Silverman was born in Pittsburgh, Pennsylvania.
-Her first job out of college was an internship at Pittsburgh CLO where she was a driver for the legendary Margaret Hamilton.
+Her first job after graduating Ithaca College was an internship at Pittsburgh CLO where she was a driver for the legendary Margaret Hamilton.

 In New York, Julia acted in numerous off, and off-off Broadway theatres including LaMama Etc. Her job ushering for the Schubert organization afforded her the invaluable experience of viewing almost every play on Broadway.
-Landing a small role in Mike Nichols’ Working Girl, precipitated her move to Los Angeles.
+Landing a small role in Mike Nichols’ Working Girl, was a highpoint of her New York years.

 Theatre Company memberships in The West Coast Ensemble, Theatre of NOTE, Theatre West and The Group Rep at The Lonny Chapman Theatre brought her some of her favorite LA theatrical experiences – among them “A Thorn in the family Paw” by Garry Kluger, Jules Aaron’s “Equus” with Ian Buchanan, and “The Paris Letter” (for which she received LA Scenie and Eddon awards) as well as “The Mandrake” directed by Jessica Kubzansky.

-At heart she is a Steel Town girl, and continues to cheer the Steelers, Pirates and Penguins.
+At heart she is a Steel Town girl, and continues to cheer her hometown teams.